stofolus/pnr-scanner/README.md

 Type: `string | array`

 One or more pnrs to ignore (replaces whitelist).
-Pnrs have to be in format `YYYYMMDDXXXX`

 ### Whitelist (Deprecated)